 There is also a version of Enchanted Forest for younger players … Since the Original Game is out of print, this version is a bit cheaper.

 The Settlers of Catan (or Catan)( 1995)

-Catan has recently gained a lot of traction in the US when it was discovered that the Green Bay Packers football team plays it to relax.
+Catan is probably the game that deserves the most credit for the Board Game Revival here in the United States.
+Created by Klaus Teuber (a German), the game has spread from Germany to the world!
+Recently it has gained a lot of traction in the US when it was discovered that the Green Bay Packers football team plays it to relax.
 This is what they call a gateway game.
 Somewhere between a simple roll the dice and move game, and a roll playing game.
 Each player is trying to gain points by establishing settlements and building roads.
 Dice are rolled, cards are played, and trades are made.
 This one is a little tricky to learn from just reading the rule book (especially if you are new-ish to gaming), but it is quite engaging… and playable for ages 12 and up.

 I even saw a few 20 somethings playing it in a restaurant.

 Our family has been playing Rummikub for years, and it comes along with us on ALL vacations.
 The game is loosely based on the card game, Rummy, but is played with tiles.
 You lay down runs of tiles (1, 2, 3….) or groups (4,4,4), while trying to clear your rack.
 According to the rules, you should be keeping track of points (count the value of tiles left in your tray) but we never bother… mainly because only 4 can play at a time, and we rotate or play teams.

 This is definitely a game for all ages.
 The kids hauled it out at Oma’s house during a party once, and everyone there had to put their 2 cents in on the best play.
 My mother even takes it along on cruises and finds others to play along with her.
 It’s addictive and fun.